IsomirDiAngelo/SFML-test/README.md

 # SFML-test

-Small game developed in C++ using the SFML library in order to learn how to develop a basic game engine of a 2D platformer.
+Small game developed in C++ using the SFML library in order to learn how to develop basic game mechanics of a 2D platformer.
+First attempt at structuring a game, the code is a bit messy.

 ![](assets/readme/welcomegif.gif)